 Note that due to the peanut butter in the recipe, it is not safe to serve anyone with a peanut allergy.
 Feel free to substitute with another nut butter (try almond butter or Nutella) if needed.

 The nutrition information in the recipe below is for one serving if you split the recipe into two portions.
 If you split the recipe into 4 small portions, simply divide the nutrition information in half.

 - 2 Tablespoons creamy peanut butter

-- Break or cut the bananas into 1-inch pieces.
-Add the banana pieces to the bowl of a food processor with the cocoa powder and peanut butter.
+- Break or cut 2 large ripe bananas into 1-inch pieces.
+Add the banana pieces to the bowl of a food processor with 2 Tablespoons cocoa powder and 2 Tablespoons creamy peanut butter.
 Process for about 20 seconds, then scrape down the sides of the bowl.
 Process again until the mixture is completely smooth.
 Divide into two to four bowls and serve immediately.
 Store leftovers in an airtight container in the fridge for up to two days.